Tax Information for Foreign Nationals

 - Copy of I-94 or Immigration Stamp when entered the US

 - If J-1 scholar: a copy of Permission Letter and DS-2019 Form

 - If person’s visa immigration status is B-1/B-2 or Visa Waiver, the B Honoraria Eligibility Certification

-- If the individual does not have either a SSN or ITIN or if there is no tax treaty with their country they will be taxed at 30% withholding of federal tax.
+- If the individual does not have either a SSN or ITIN, is considered a nonresident, or if there is no tax treaty with their country they will be taxed at 30% withholding of federal tax.
 If you know that the individual receiving the payment will have to pay taxes and you would like them to receive a specific amount, please gross up the payment amount.

 1042-S and W-2 Information for Foreign Nationals

 - Following the end of each calendar year, every person who earns income in the US must file a personal income tax return reporting on wages earned in that calendar year with the Internal Revenue Service (IRS).
 To assist you in completing your personal income tax return, the University will mail informational tax forms to you.
 Based on your individual earnings, taxes paid and tax treaty eligibility you may receive a Form W-2, 1042-S, or both from the University.
 Important – Please make sure that you notify the Payroll Office before January 1st of any address changes in order to ensure you receive your appropriate tax documents.

 - The W-2 Form reports all taxable wages received from Boston University during the calendar year and the taxes withheld from those wages.
 If you are going to receive a W-2, it will be mailed to you by January 31st of each year.

 - The 1042-S is a year-end tax document given to Non-Resident Aliens who received wages or scholarships in any of the following ways: